funkydluffy/funkydluffy/README.md

-# A little review about me 👋
+# A sneak peak about me 👋

 ---